 Additionally, the high fiber content can lead to constipation if dogs have too many in one sitting, and some dogs just have difficulty digesting bananas.

-As with almost any food, there is a risk that your dog will be allergic.
-If you see the signs of an allergic reaction, including swelling, hives, difficulty breathing, sneezing, coughing, or other symptoms, you should stop feeding your dog bananas and contact your veterinarian right away.
+As with almost any food, there’s a risk that your dog will be allergic.
+If you see the signs of an allergic reaction, including swelling, hives, difficulty breathing, sneezing, coughing, or other symptoms, you should stop feeding your dog bananas and contact your vet right away.

 How Should You Feed Bananas To Your Dog?